How to be a Super Pet Sharer

-Congratulations, pet owners!
+Congratulations, pet owners and pet sharer!
 You have made a big step towards increasing your pets’ happiness.
-You are providing them with a way to receive extra companionship, care, love and exercise while you are busy or away.
+You are providing them with a way to receive extra companionship, care, love, and exercise while you are busy or away.

-TOP TIPS FOR BEING THE BEST SHARER ON THE BLOCK
+TOP TIPS FOR BEING THE BEST PET SHARER ON THE BLOCK

 ACCURATE INFORMATION ABOUT YOUR PET